massimorid/DevOps_Exam/README.md

 3. Include a brief description of the changes you made

 To obtain credit for this question:
-- The secrets management implementation must work
+- The secrets management implementation must work#   e x a m _ p r a c t i c e  
+ 